johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/BuildingSites/Responsiveness.md

 # Responsiveness

-BodilessJS is in itself is not very opinionated about the responsiveness but there are some components and features that do provide specific responsive behaviors.
+BodilessJS in itself is not very opinionated about the responsiveness but there are some components and features that do provide specific responsive behaviors.

 BodilessJS primarily uses [TailwindCSS](https://tailwindcss.com) to give the